marksowell/DigitalOcean-Droplet-Deploy/README.md

     1. Create A New Personal Access Token and give the token a name.
     2. Choose **Custom Scopes** then the following granular scopes are needed:
        1. ssh_key - read
-       2. droplet - create
+       2. droplet - read, create
-       3. domain - create, update
+       3. domain - read, create, update
 2. **`DIGITALOCEAN_SSH_KEY_ID`**: The DigitalOcean SSH key ID you'd like to use.
 List your SSH key IDs with ```doctl compute ssh-key list```.

 To add these secrets: